kushal-10/chatllms/README.md

 # ChatLLMs
-Gradio Interface for GPT-Powered PDF Chats
+Gradio Interface for LLM-Powered PDF Chats

 This chatbot is designed to provide intelligent responses and answers to questions based on the content of PDF documents.Leverages [Gradio](https://www.gradio.app/) as a user-friendly interface to engage with chatbots powered by [OpenAI](https://openai.com/) models based on [langchain](https://www.langchain.com/).
 Additionally, it incorporates [ChromaDB](https://www.trychroma.com/) for efficient data storage.

+Current LLM used - GPT4-1106-preview

+A base interface demo is available on this [HF space](https://huggingface.co/spaces/Koshti10/Chat_literature) for testing

 ## Getting started